NSB 929 PROJECT

 Our Impetus for this Project

 In 1966, speaking at a Convention of Medical Committee on Human Rights in Chicago, Dr. Martin Luther King Jr. described health inequalities as “shocking and inhuman.”
-COVID-19 has further exposed the shock and inhumanity of health inequities; and the death of George Floyd has crystalized the shock and inhumanity of racist inequities.
-In 8 minutes and 46 seconds that felt like eternity, the grotesque intersection of racism and Black morbidity revealed one of its latest systemic acts of inhumanity, discounting the cries (“I Can’t Breathe”) of the dying Floyd and calls from a shocked audience to allow Floyd to keep breathing.
+COVID-19 has further exposed the shock and inhumanity of health inequities; and the death of George Floyd has crystalized the shock of inhumanity that emerges from devaluation of life.
+In 9 minutes and 29 seconds that felt like eternity, the grotesque intersection of racism and Black morbidity revealed one of its latest systemic acts of inhumanity, discounting the cries (“I Can’t Breathe”) of the dying Floyd and calls from a shocked audience to allow Floyd to keep breathing.

 According to the CDC, Black health culture is negatively impacted by several factors, including (a) living conditions in densely populated areas, as a result of institutional racism in the form of residential housing segregation; (b) work conditions, including a high representation of racial and ethnic minorities working as licensed vocational nurses; and (c) underlying health conditions and lack of access to adequate healthcare, resulting in chronic diseases and death.

-A key component of our IPP work is our NSB 846 Pledge.
-Envisioned as a response to systemic racial and health inequities, our NSB 846 Pledge is a direct action commitment to confront the systemic violence that choked Floyd in 8 minutes and 46.
-Customizable for persons or communities or institutions, the Pledge offers guidelines for concrete action to create systemic life and health for Black Subjects, specifically, and for marginalized communities, generally.
+A key component of our IPP work is our NSB 929 Pledge.
+Envisioned as a response to systemic racial and health inequities, our NSB 929 Pledge is a direct action commitment, customizable for persons or communities or institutions, the Pledge offers guidelines for concrete action to create systemic life and health for Black Subjects, specifically, and for marginalized communities, generally.
 Actions may include (but not be limited to) the following:

-Programmatic Funding: Allocate 8.46% of annual budgets or discretionary spending towards Black health initiatives, for 8 consecutive years;
+Programmatic Funding: Allocate 9.29% of annual budgets or discretionary spending towards Black health initiatives, for 9 consecutive years (of course you can keep going);

-Mentorship (The 846 Mentor Program): Mentor 8 black or brown students/young scholars for 4 weeks (total) over a six month period.
+Mentorship (The 929 Mentor Program): Mentor students/young scholars for a 9 week period.

 Identify an Issue of systemic inequity connected to health and race/ethnicity